Skip to main content

 It seems she looks for partners either by posting on dating apps or by waiting on street corners to be approached.

-While taking photos, I approached her to negotiate the price.
-It was 1.5K.
+While taking photos, I approached her and we agreed on terms.

 She was a woman in her early 20s, and we moved to a nearby love hotel.